 Your DPR is updated by your teachers and you should check the progress of your learning on a regular basis.
 You may upload pieces of work as evidence for your teacher to consider so that you can move from ‘Emerging’ to ‘Secured’.
 Your teacher may provide feedback on your DPR; you should respond to this feedback so that you are engaging in developing specific key learning objectives.
 Feedback may be provided through the collaboration tool or through the voice functions; you need to check these and respond.
 You need to be logging on at least once every day.

 Cumberland Community School offers a state of the art fitness suite which students can access both as part of the PE curriculum and during lunch time clubs twice a week.

 Your form tutor is there to help you with day to day problems and to listen to you.
-You will see them formally several times a week and you must find them if you need to tell them something.
+You must find them if you need to tell them something.
 They would love to hear your good news too.

 ALL staff and students have access to a free magic breakfast Monday - Friday from 7.45am - 8.15am in the school canteen.